hechong/hupili.github.com/_posts/2013-05-10-stable-marriage-problem-complexity.md

 After we submit the codes to OJ, it turns out his code is faster.
 I could not believe that a code full of function recursion turns out to be after than mere looping.

-Now I realize that it's of course the case.
+~~Now I realize that it's of course the case.
 See the variation listed above.
 There are only $n$ iterations in total.
 The time spent on every iteration depends on how many relationships he can break.
 At the $i$-th iteration, there are only $i-1$ matches, i.e. max number of relations broken is $i-1$.
 Consider his own proposal, it consumes at most $i$ elements from the preference list at $i$-th iteration.
-Summing up them together, it is $n(n+1)/2$.
+Summing up them together, it is $n(n+1)/2$.~~
+( **this paragraph is crossed out** )

+The main reason for the above mentioned phenomenon may be caused by the test data set.
+Actually, one can construct a scenario where more than $n$ relationships are broken in one round.
+In other words, this variation is not upperbounded by $n(n+1)/2$ proposals.

 ## Average Cost Using Probabilistic Argument